ajbowen249/GoTutorial/README.md

     fmt.Println(val.ToString())
 }
 ```
 We can now call `Print` on an instance of our `point`, without having to add anything to the declaration of `point`.
-If a type doesn't have a function it needs to satisfy at type assertion, the compiler will complain.
+If a type doesn't have a function it needs to satisfy a type assertion, the compiler will complain.
 Since the system is so lightweight, `interface`s can be declared anonymously:
 ```go
 func Print(val interface {
     ToString() string